ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 RUN pip install --no-cache-dir -r requirements_docker.txt
 ```

 Please, create a file named `requirements_docker.txt` and paste the following content.
-We are doing this because to produce data to our Kafka topic we don't need all the packages in the file `requirements.txt`.
+We are doing this because to produce data to our Kafka topic we don't need all the packages contained in the file `requirements.txt`.

 ```
 configparser==6.0.1